Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 - A sharp crack of a branch giving way.
 - A blur of motion — and a massive shape drops from the trees.

+> *It lands with a bone-jarring thud, sending a shudder through the earth beneath your boots.
+The creature is huge — the size of a heavy cart-horse, but built low to the ground, a slab of muscle and malice wrapped in a coat of golden fur marred by black, rosette-shaped scars.
+Its paws are broad and heavy, each tipped with wickedly curved claws that leave gouges in the damp soil with every flex.*
+>
+> *Its head lifts slowly, and you catch a glimpse of its eyes: molten gold slashed through with an eerie, flickering darkness, as if some inner storm clouds its gaze.
+The Jagular’s mouth opens slightly, revealing fangs like ivory daggers — and for a moment, impossibly, it seems to rumble something under its breath.
+Not a growl.
+Not a roar.
+Something closer to a harrumph of irritation, as though your presence is less a threat... and more a tremendous inconvenience.*
+>
+> *The scent of wet fur, burnt rope, and something faintly peppery fills the clearing.
+Its tail lashes once, lazily, leaving a long scar in the mud — and then it crouches low, muscles rippling under its coat, preparing to spring again.*
+>
+> *Whatever stories you once heard in your cradle — of beasts that fall from trees without warning, shouting 'Bother!' before the end — seem suddenly, brutally real.*

 **Target**:
 - Random PC or vulnerable crewmember.
 - The Jagular attempts a hit-and-run assault, not a full committed fight.